open-telemetry/opentelemetry-collector-contrib/exporter/opentelemetry-exporter-datadog/README.rst

 This library allows to export tracing data to `Datadog
 <https://www.datadoghq.com/>`_.
 OpenTelemetry span event and links are not
 supported.

+.. warning:: This exporter has been deprecated.
+To export your OTLP traces from OpenTelemetry SDK directly to Datadog Agent, please refer to `OTLP Ingest in Datadog Agent <https://docs.datadoghq.com/tracing/setup_overview/open_standards/#otlp-ingest-in-datadog-agent>`_ .

 Installation
 ------------